What is a kissing menu?

-Here’s how Alexandra described this Kissing Menu:
+Here’s how one bride, Alexandra, described her Kissing Menu:

-My husband put together a great list of toast alternatives ”“ instead of simply kissing when a bell was rung or a glass was clinked, we put our guests to work.
+My husband put together a great list of toast alternatives.
+Instead of simply kissing when a bell was rung or a glass was clinked, we put our guests to work.
 Jeremy created a mini menu that listed some fun kissing alternatives.
 Guests could either serenade us with a song (the “Singapore Sing”), demonstrate a kiss for the bride and groom to copy (the “Carolina Kiss”), recite a limerick about love (the “Irish Blessing”) or share some time-honored marriage advice (the “French Toast”).
 Some amazing talent came out of the woodwork that night, including a tag-team comedic rendition of “Can’t Help Falling in Love” and a few kisses that we can’t copy for you here.

 Isn’t this so friggin’ adorable?
 I’m sitting here spinning ideas around that I could incorporate into my own Kissing Menu on our big day.
 I love the Irish Blessing and the French Toast, as Mr. Pomegranate and I have both Irish and French in our lineage, but the Singapore Sing and Carolina Kiss don’t apply.
 Here’s our sample menu, with a couple custom additions at the end: